Requisitos-de-Software/2024.1-CarteiradeTrabalhoDigital/docs/Elicitacao/TecnicasElicitacao/Execucao/AnaliseDocumentos.md

 ## Cronograma

-A tabela 1 mostra como foi a organização do cronograma durante a realização da priorização.
+A tabela 1 mostra como foi a organização do cronograma durante a realização da análise de documentos.

 </center>